hifsaiftikhar/phishing-email-detector/README.md

 ![Phishing Detector Demo](assets/demo.gif)

+The extension also works directly inside Gmail — click the floating "Check Email" button on any open email to analyze it in place.
+(Manual paste-in shown above for demo purposes.)

 Built as a capstone project for the Google x Kaggle 5-Day AI Agents Intensive Vibe Coding Course.